AYUSHKSHAH/DigitDetection/README.md

 lighting, shadows, specularities, and occlusions as well as by image acquisition factors such as resolution, motion, and focus blurs further complicates the scenario.

-This project aims to detect the prominent number in each image in a subset of the actual data ([Full data from source](http://docs.h5py.org/en/stable/high/dataset.html ))
+This project aims to detect the prominent number in each image in a subset of the actual data ([file format](http://docs.h5py.org/en/stable/high/dataset.html ))

 ## Domain
 Autonomous Vehicles, Neural Networks